Nick Johnson (baseball)

 Nicholas Robert Johnson (born September 19, 1978) is an American former professional baseball first baseman and designated hitter.
 During his career Johnson played for the New York Yankees (2001–2003; 2010), Montreal Expos/Washington Nationals (2004–2009), Florida Marlins (2009), and Baltimore Orioles (2012).

 Johnson was known for his patience and discipline at the plate, which led to him having a career on-base percentage of .399.
 Lifetime, with the bases loaded he had a .370 batting average, a .444 on-base percentage, 72 runs batted in, and 2 grand slams in 73 at-bats.
 Johnson was also the last remaining player on the Nationals' roster to relocate with the team from Montreal, before being traded to the Marlins at the 2009 non-waiver trade deadline.

 Personal

 He is the nephew of Larry Bowa.
 Johnson and his wife, Liz, had their first child, Brianna, on January 31, 2006.
+Nicholas Jr. was born in 2008 and his daughter Malia was born in 2012.

 He graduated from C. K. McClatchy High School in Sacramento where he was teammates with future Major Leaguer Steve Holm.
 As a senior he was named to the all-state team and was named to the All-America Third Team by the American Baseball Coaches Association and Rawlings.